gomball/openweathermap-playground/README.md

 # OpenWeatherMap Playground

 This is a Prove Of Concept.
 Its a simple SPA made with angular and some pieces of its ecosystem.
-Developed barely in 20/25 hours during spare ties in a week.
+Developed barely in 20/25 hours during the spare times of a single week.
 Please be lenient...

 ## Main feature:
  - Select among a series of cities and get its weather.
 Eache request is stored  as a part o city's history.